mohammedsherif704/Health-survey-analysis/README.md

 # Health survey analysis

-A survey conducted by a medical institution about some patients who suffer from Crohn’s or Ulcerative colitis disease.\newline
+A survey conducted by a medical institution about some patients who suffer from Crohn’s or Ulcerative colitis disease.

 The institution asking for 6 visuals clarifying some insights about the survey.